Rodellino/CombatSystem/README.md

 # CombatSystem
-A simple and upgradeable character movement solution for Unity 3D projects
+A simple and upgradeable combat solution for Unity 3D projects